MicrosoftDocs/visualstudio-docs/docs/test/how-to-use-ctest-for-cpp.md

 ---
 title: Use CTest for C++
-description: Learn how to create and run tests with CTest, which is integrated into the Visual Studio IDE by default. ms.date: 01/23/2020 ms.topic: how-to ms.author: twhitney
+description: Create and run tests with CTest for C++, which is integrated into the Visual Studio IDE by default as a component of the Desktop Development with C++ workload. ms.date: 01/23/2020 ms.topic: how-to ms.author: twhitney